splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

     a.
 Enter a specific ``traceId`` in the search bar.
     b.
 Use the filters in :guilabel:`Traces` view to find a trace of interest.

-3. When you have found the trace you are interseted in,, select the :guilabel:`Trace ID` of the trace to open the trace :guilabel:`Waterfall`.
+3. When you have found the trace you are interseted in, select the :guilabel:`Trace ID` of the trace to open the trace :guilabel:`Waterfall`.
 4. Select :guilabel:`Add filters` to select span tag values to filter the trace waterfall to specific spans.
 Spans matching your filter are highlighted in blue.

 Use span filter logic